rowlandcoping/hopes-and-dreams/README.md

 This project uses MongoDB to store all data, therefore you will need a copy of the database to deploy it for yourself.

- - Sign up to MongoDB Atlas [HERE](https://www.mongodb.com/cloud/atlas/register)
+ - Sign up to MongoDB Atlas [HERE](https://www.mongodb.com/cloud/atlas/register).
- - Create a database (call it what you like, but something indicative of the project is a good idea!)
+ - Create a database (call it what you like, but something indicative of the project is a good idea!).
  - Use the database structure outlined in this readme to re-create the database.
 Keep in mind you only need to create the collections - the beauty of MongoDB is that everything else will be created on the fly.
  - Keep in mind if you want administrator access you will have to manually add the key/value pair user: "administrator" to the document for that user in Atlas.